trufflesuite/trufflesuite.com/public/tutorials/using-infura-custom-provider.md

    var HDWalletProvider = require("truffle-hdwallet-provider");
    ```

 2. Next, provide a reference to your mnemonic that generates your accounts.
+If you don't have a mnemonic, you can generate one using an [online mnemonic generator](https://iancoleman.io/bip39) or a hardware wallet such as a product from [Ledger](https://www.ledgerwallet.com).

    ```javascript
    var mnemonic = "orange apple banana ... ";